CeeEffEff/mcp-examples/README.md

 4. Click the dropdown at the top that says “Default levels” and select “Verbose”.
 5. Read the console logs

-### continue Events Data Store
+### continue Events Data Store 📁
-continue allows us to configure data stores that all or a selection of agent events are stored.
+`continue` allows us to configure data stores that all or a selection of agent events are stored.

 For example this config sends all events to a directory in this repo:
 ```yaml .continue/assistants/config.yaml